isLonerism/images_portal/images-portal-web-client/README.md

 2. Deploy image with the required configuration described above
 3. Expose the web client using a route
 4. Add the route URL to "redirectURIs" list within oauth_client.yml and create an OAuthClient object out of oauth_client.yml
+5. Add the route URL to the "corsAllowedOrigins" list within each master-config.yml